Credentials

 • AIS: Association of Intervention Specialists

 Currently, Intervention Services stands as the largest intervention service provider in North America.
-Conducting more interventions per week and employing more full time interventionists than any other provider, we have seen many interventionist enter into this field as passionate about helping others as can be imagined.
-In addition, we have also witnessed the horror stories as a family contacts us about an unqualified interventionist they hired months before, who has now done more damage than good and ruined what could have been an optimal opportunity.
+Conducting more interventions per week and employing more full-time interventionists than any other provider, we have seen many interventionists enter into this field as passionate about helping others as can be imagined.

 • Former or recovering substance abuser with a passion for helping others

-• Certified Chemical Dependency Counselor
+• Chemical Dependency Counselor

-• Certified Drug and Alcohol Counselor
+• Drug and Alcohol Counselor

-• Certified Intervention Specialist
+• Intervention Specialist

 • Association of Intervention Specialists Candidates